 Collapse of Society

 The collapse of society could be a symptom of some of the other risks.
 For example, if the power grid is destroyed, it may lead eventually to the collapse of society.
 It could also be an event in itself.
 There is increasing civil unrest around the world, and the UK is a very divided country.
-Issues like Brexit, and management of the Covid-19 pandemic have further increased divides within the UK.
+Issues like Brexit, management of the Covid-19 pandemic, and the current cost of living crisis have further increased divides within the UK.
 If the divides and civil unrest continue to develop, it will eventually reach a point where it causes the collapse of our society.

 Currently the UK national terrorist attack threat level is SUBSTANTIAL.
 That means that the Joint Terrorism Analysis Centre (JTAC) considers a terrorist attack to be likely.
 A non-nuclear terrorist attack may not have as much of an impact as a nuclear attack.
 There can, however, still be very wide ranging consequences affecting large numbers of people, as well as the obvious impact on those directly affected.
 Find out how to prepare for and stay safe during a terrorist attack.